zeevo/zeevo.io.old/src/pages/articles/2018-10-21--node-aws-ec2/index.md

 tags:
   - 'AWS'
   - 'Web Development'
-description: 'How to deploy your Node project to AWS EC2 easily'
+description: 'Easy Proof of Concept for deploying Node.js apps from your own machine.'
 ---

 ### Create an AWS EC2 instance